DRHP Explained: The Ultimate Guide to Reading a Draft Red Herring Prospectus

 1. Objects of the Issue (Where is the Money Going?)

-This is the acid test of any IPO.
+This answers one simple question: "Why does the company need your money?"
 Companies raise funds either through a Fresh Issue (creating new shares) or an Offer for Sale (OFS) (existing promoters/investors selling their shares).

 2. Restated Financial Information (The Numbers Never Lie)